adyork/python-ecology-lesson/_episodes/15-refresher-day3.md

 ### Spreadsheets

-Never modify your raw data.
+* Never modify your raw data.
 Always make a copy before making any changes.
-Keep track of all of the steps you take to clean your data in a plain text file.
+* Keep track of all of the steps you take to clean your data in a plain text file.
-Organize your data according to tidy data principles: Avoid using multiple tables within one spreadsheet, avoid spreading data across multiple tabs, record zeros as zeros, use an appropriate null value to record missing data, don’t use formatting to convey information or to make your spreadsheet look pretty, place comments in a separate column, record units in column headers, include only one piece of information in a cell, avoid spaces, numbers and special characters in column headers, avoid special characters in your data, record metadata in a separate plain text file.
+* Organize your data according to tidy data principles.
+The main takeaway here is that **data should be both human and machine readable**: Avoid using multiple tables within one spreadsheet, avoid spreading data across multiple tabs, record zeros as zeros, use an appropriate null value to record missing data, don’t use formatting to convey information or to make your spreadsheet look pretty, place comments in a separate column, record units in column headers, include only one piece of information in a cell, avoid spaces, numbers and special characters in column headers, avoid special characters in your data, record metadata in a separate plain text file.
+Store dates as strings preferibly in the ISO 8601 format.
+Export your table to a csv.

 ### Python
-One can assign a value to a variable in Python.
+One can assign a value to a **variable** in Python.
 Those variables can be of several types, such as string, integer, floating point and complex numbers.

 Python Data structures:
  * **list**: `another_list = ["blue", "green", "red"]` - Lists contains an ordered sequence of elements.
 Each element can be accessed by an index.